 - Formal Review of Unresolved Grievances.

-- Acceptance of Grievance by Dean.
+- Review of Request by Dean.
 Upon receipt of a request for formal review, the Dean will review the request along with the Intake Dean’s Report of Administrative Action and other relevant materials to consider whether any issues merit further investigation and review.
 If the grievance is declined, the Dean will notify the person seeking review in writing and explain the decision.
 The Dean’s decision is final.

 - Appointment of Review Panel.
 If the Grievance is accepted, the Dean shall appoint a panel of five (5) people to investigate the matter and provide recommendations.
 The Panel shall consist of: 1) one member of the Graduate College Executive Committee; 2) one faculty member from the unit in which the matter originated; 3) one faculty member at large; and 4) two active graduate students at large.
 The faculty member at large will chair the Panel.